Emotional Support Animal Procedures

 Student procedures for requesting an ESA

-Students with disabilities who request an Emotional Support Animal (ESA) in Housing must submit an Emotional Support Animal Request Form and provide medical documentation showing that the animal is prescribed as part of an ongoing treatment plan.
+Students with disabilities who request an Emotional Support Animal (ESA) in Housing must submit an Emotional Support Animal Request Application and provide medical documentation showing that the animal is prescribed as part of an ongoing treatment plan.

 Guidelines used to determine if the presence of an ESA is reasonable